Azure/mlops-v2/QUICKSTART.md

    ![PS2](./images/SP-setup2.png)

    1.3.
-Go through the process of creating a Service Principle (SP) selecting "Accounts in any organizational directory (Any Azure AD directory - Multitenant)" and name it  "Azure-ARM-Dev-ProjectName".
+Go through the process of creating a Service Principal (SP) selecting "Accounts in any organizational directory (Any Azure AD directory - Multitenant)" and name it  "Azure-ARM-Dev-ProjectName".
 Once created, repeat and create a new SP named "Azure-ARM-Prod-ProjectName".
 Please replace "ProjectName" with the name of your project so that the service principal can be uniquely identified.

    1.4.
 Go to "Certificates & Secrets" and add for each SP "New client secret", then store the value and secret sepperately.